Thomas Hopkins Gallaudet: Biography

-He attended Yale University, earning his bachelor's degree in 1805, graduating at the age of seventeen, with highest honors, and then earned a master's degree at Yale in 1808.
-He engaged in many things such as studying law, trade, and theology.
+Gallaudet attended Yale University, graduating at seventeen with a bachelor's degree with highest honors in 1805.
+He stayed on to earn a master's degree at Yale in 1808.

+Gallaudet engaged in many things, such as studying law, trade, and theology.
 In 1814, Gallaudet graduated from Andover Theological Seminary after a two-year course of study.
 However, he declined several offers of pastorates, due to ongoing concerns about his health.

 American School for the Deaf

 Thomas Gallaudet met Alice Cogswell on May 25, 1814, the nine-year-old deaf daughter of a neighbor, Dr. Mason Cogswell.
 Gallaudet had returned to his parents' home in Hartford to recuperate from his seminary studies.
 On that day, as he observed Alice playing apart from other children, he wanted to teach her.
 Gallaudet started to teach Alice what different objects were called by writing their names and drawing pictures of them with a stick in the dirt.

 Dr. Cogswell was impressed and invited Gallaudet to continue teaching Alice through the summer.
 While many of his friends became pastors or found mission fields overseas, Gallaudet found his mission field at home.
 (Note: Gallaudet later wrote to a friend that the deaf school stood "on the hell grounds."
 No other object than the salvation of the souls of the peoples can be named of the highest moment.)

 In 1815 Dr. Cogswell, with several businessmen and clergy, asked Gallaudet to travel to Europe to study methods for teaching deaf students, especially those established by the Braidwood family in Scotland.
-Gallaudet found Robert Kinniburgh (the head of Braidwood Academy at the time) unwilling to share knowledge of their oral communication method and himself financially limited.
+Gallaudet found Robert Kinniburgh (head of Braidwood Academy at the time) unwilling to share knowledge of their oral communication method and himself financially limited.
 At the same time, he also was not satisfied that the oral method produced desirable results.

-While still in the United Kingdom, he met Abbé Sicard, head of the Institution Nationale des Sourds-Muets à Paris, and two of its deaf faculty members, Laurent Clerc and Jean Massieu.
+While still in the United Kingdom, he met Abbé Sicard in London, head of the Institution Nationale des Sourds-Muets à Paris, and two of its deaf faculty members, Laurent Clerc and Jean Massieu.
 Sicard invited Gallaudet to Paris to study the school's method of teaching the deaf using manual communication.
 Impressed with the manual method, Gallaudet studied teaching methodology under Sicard, learning sign language from Massieu and Clerc, who were both highly educated graduates of the school.

 Having persuaded Clerc to accompany him, Gallaudet sailed back to America.
 The two men, with the help of Dr. Cogswell, toured New England and successfully raised private and public funds to fund a school for deaf students in Hartford, which later became known as the American School for the Deaf (ASD), in 1817.
 Young Alice was one of the first seven students at ASD.